 The rates below are quoted as an annual percentage (APR) because Kraken deposits ETH earnings directly to your trading account rather than automatically compounding them.
 Rates also vary based on the amount of total supply staked for each protocol.

-Asset Flexible Staking annual percentage rate (APR) Bonded Staking annual percentage rate (APR)
+Asset Flexible Staking Annual Percentage Rate (APR) Bonded Staking Annual Percentage Rate (APR)

-ETH 3.02% 2%-5%
+ETH 3.02% 2%-6.5%

-INJ 3%-6% 7%-11%
+INJ 3%-6% 7%-12%

 The commission also varies based on the staked amount.
 For example, in the table above, we indicate a 20% commission for ETH staking.
 However, this commission rate is lower for higher staking amounts, as shown below.